apache/hawq-docs/plext/using_plpython.md

 ## About HAWQ PL/Python <a id="abouthawqplpython"></a>

 PL/Python is a loadable procedural language.
-With the HAWQ PL/Python extension, you can write a HAWQ user-defined functions in Python that take advantage of Python features and modules to quickly build robust database applications.
+With the HAWQ PL/Python extension, you can write HAWQ user-defined functions in Python that take advantage of Python features and modules to quickly build robust database applications.

-The HAWQ PL/Python extension is installed by default with HAWQ.
-HAWQ installs a version of Python and PL/Python.
+If PL/Python is enabled during HAWQ build time, HAWQ installs both a version of Python and PL/Python when deployed .
 HAWQ uses the following Python installation:

 ```shell
 $GPHOME/ext/python/